-Field Notes Text Printing Select to use the i-Vu $\$$ Pro server's local dot-matrix printer.
-Text Printing will not print to a network printer.
-In the Printer Name field, type the computer port that the printer is connected to In the Line Width field, type the number of characters to be printed per line.
+Field Notes Text Printing Select to use the i-Vu $\! \! \! \! \! \! \! \! \! \! \! \! \! \! \! \! \! \! \! $ In the Printer Name field, type the computer port that the printer is connected to In the Line Width field, type the number of characters to be printed per line.
 Prints multiple alarms per page.
 Graphics Printing Select to use the i-Vu® Pro server's default printer (local or network printer).
 Prints one alarm per page to the i-Vu® Pro server's default printer.
 Text to Print Use punctuation, spaces, or returns after the entries to format the text.
-To add live data to the text, select field codes from the Append Field Code list.
+To add live data to the text, select field codes (page 94) from the Append Field Code list.

-Field Notes Perform Action source nult, the i-Vu® Pro application performs an alarm action when the alarm generates an alarm and when it returns to normal.
-Under Perform Action , in choose to run the alarm action: • On ly when the alarm source generates an alarm or when it returns to normal. er a specified amount of time if the alarm has not been acknowledged or s not returned to normal.
-Use this option for alarm escalation. rur gro EX the alarm occurs during the occupied hours defined for a schedule group or if the alarm occurs during the unoccupied hours defined for a schedule oup.
+Field Notes Perform Action source ault, the i-Vu® Pro application performs an alarm action when the alarm generates an alarm and when it returns to normal.
+Under Perform Action , n choose to run the alarm action: • On ly when the alarm source generates an alarm or when it returns to normal. er a specified amount of time if the alarm has not been acknowledged or s not returned to normal.
+Use this option for alarm escalation. rur gro EX/ the alarm occurs during the occupied hours defined for a schedule group or if the alarm occurs during the unoccupied hours defined for a schedule oup.
 AMPLE To have one alarm action performed during work hours and a ferent alarm action performed after work hours: 1.
-Create a schedule group (page 51), but do not assign members to it.
+Create a schedule group (page 48), but do not assign members to it.
 2. Create a schedule for the group.
-Set the occupied hours to be the same as the work hours.
-3. Create the alarm action that is to be performed during work hours.
-Under Perform Action , select If schedule group <your group="" new=""> is Occupied</your> .
+Set the occupied hours to be the same as the work hours. $ \\$ 3.
+Create the alarm action that is to be performed during work hours.
+Under Perform Action , select if schedule group <your group="" new=""> is Occupied</your> .
 4. Create the alarm action that is to be performed after work hours.
-Under Perform Action , select If schedule group <your group="" new=""> is</your> Unoccupled .
+Under Perform Action , select If schedule group <your group="" new=""> is Unoccupied</your> .